cocoaron/ExecutionPathRecover/README.md

 ./run.sh
 ```

 Given script will install all dependencies required for the project.
 The dependencies will ask for sudo permissions.
-After installing all requirements.
-It will run update path extrator modules 3 times for each different firmware.
+After installing all requirements, script will run update path extrator modules 3 times for each different firmware.

 #### Available Firmwares